- Gender and Relationships»

 When disagreement is avoided at all cost, there is no opportunity of resolving a conflict of opinions and consequently tensions develop and disharmony set in.
 In this era of women liberation, disagreement is inevitable because it is clear indication that the husband and wife regard each other as equal and not subservient partner.
 The most important thing in all disagreements is how they are handled by the partners.
 It is a yardstick of measuring if the couples are building a successful marriage or a tumultuous one.

-When a woman fails to give vent to her problems and makes no attempt to try to solve them, it often stultifies what would have been an idyllic relationship.
+When a partner fails to give vent to his/her problems and makes no attempt to try to solve them, it often stultifies what would have been an idyllic relationship.
 When you argue for what you believe, it helps to strengthen your marriage because then it becomes symbiotic relationship where both partners contribute to the marriage.
 Disagreement could be constructive or destructive.
-Destructive disagreement mostly involves speaking slightingly of your partner in such a way as to bring his name into disrepute, passing derogatory remarks and displaying of excess anger by one or both partners.
+Destructive disagreement mostly involves speaking rudely to your partner in such a way as to bring his/her name into disrepute, passing derogatory remarks and displaying of excess anger by one or both partners.
 In this case, the partners are rarely able to solve the problems and it leads to profound frustration and unhappiness.

 Marital conflicts may be natural, but it doesn’t have to be messy.
 It is dangerous to belittle your partner or mention his weaknesses during disagreement.
+You should rather compliment your partner, magnify his strengths, not his/her weaknesses.
 Always make your spouse feel important.
 John Dewey said that the desire to be important is the deepest urge in human nature; and William James said: “The deepest principle in human nature is the craving to be appreciated.”

 In some people’s tantrum, they say things that hurt their mate so much only to regret saying them later.
 Therefore, control your temper.
 Remember, you can measure the size of a person by what makes him or her angry.
 Listen first.
 Give your spouse a chance to talk.
 Let him/her finish.
 Do not resist, defend or debate.
 This only raises barriers.
 Try to build bridges of understanding.
 Don’t build higher barriers of misunderstanding.